Home computer: Technology

 Initially, many home computers used the then-ubiquitous compact audio cassette as a storage mechanism.
 A rough analogy to how this worked would be to place a recorder on the phone line as a file was uploaded by modem to "save" it, and playing the recording back through the modem to "load".
-Most cassette implementations were notoriously slow and unreliable, but 8" drives were too bulky for home use, and early 5.25" form factor drives were priced for business use, out of reach of most home buyers.
-An innovative alternative was the Exatron Stringy Floppy, a continuous loop tape drive which was much faster than a datacassette drive and could perform much like a floppy disk drive.
+Most cassette implementations were notoriously slow and unreliable, but 8-inch drives were too bulky for home use, and early 5.25-inch form-factor drives were priced for business use, out of reach of most home buyers.
+An innovative alternative was the Exatron Stringy Floppy, a continuous-loop tape drive which was much faster than a data cassette drive and could perform much like a floppy disk drive.
 It was available for the TRS-80 and some others.
-A closely related technology was the ZX Microdrive developed by Sinclair Research in the UK for their ZX Spectrum and QL home computers.
+A closely related technology was the ZX Microdrive, developed by Sinclair Research in the UK, for their ZX Spectrum and QL home computers.

-Eventually mass production of 5.25" drives resulted in lower prices, and after about 1984 they pushed cassette drives out of the US home computer market.
-5.25" floppy disk drives would remain standard until the end of the 8-bit era.
-Though external 3.5" drives were made available for home computer systems toward the latter part of the 1980s, almost all software sold for 8-bit home computers remained on 5.25" disks; 3.5" drives were used for data storage, with the exception of the Japanese MSX standard, on which 5.25" floppies were never popular.
-Standardization of disk formats was not common; sometimes even different models from the same manufacturer used different disk formats.
-Almost universally the floppy disk drives available for 8-bit home computers were housed in external cases with their own controller boards and power supplies contained within.
+Eventually, mass production of 5.25-inch drives resulted in lower prices, and after about 1984, they pushed cassette drives out of the US home computer market.
+5.25-inch floppy disk drives would remain standard until the end of the 8-bit era.
+Though external 3.5-inch drives were made available for home computer systems toward the latter part of the 1980s, almost all software sold for 8-bit home computers remained on 5.25-inch disks.
+3.5-inch drives were used for data storage, with the exception of the Japanese MSX standard, on which 5.25-inch floppies were never popular.
+Standardization of disk formats was not common; sometimes, even different models from the same manufacturer used different disk formats.
+Almost universally, the floppy disk drives available for 8-bit home computers were housed in external cases, with their own controller boards and power supplies contained within.
 Only the later, advanced 8-bit home computers housed their drives within the main unit; these included the TRS-80 Model III, TRS-80 Model 4, Apple IIc, MSX2, and Commodore 128D.
-The later 16-bit machines such as the Atari 1040ST (not the 520ST), the Commodore Amigas, and the Tandy 1000s did house floppy drive(s) internally.
-At any rate, to expand any computer with additional floppy drives external units would have to be plugged in.
+The later 16-bit machines, such as the Atari 1040ST (not the 520ST), Amiga, and Tandy 1000, did house floppy drive(s) internally.
+At any rate, to expand any computer with additional floppy drives, external units would have to be plugged in.